What is NACLO?

 Columbia University will hold the NACLO Open Competition first round in

-Davis Auditorium, Schapiro Center for Engineering and Physical Science Research, which is located at 530 West 120th St. The building is reachable from the north end of the main campus of Columbia through the 4th floor.
+750 Costa Engineering (7th floor), Schapiro Center for Engineering and Physical Science Research, which is located at 530 West 120th St. The building is reachable from the north end of the main campus of Columbia through the 4th floor.
 You can find directions on this page and

 Map of Columbia Campus with Directions